Alan4247748/friendly-potato/docs/Tech Writing/Directory for website & content.md

 ## What is Docusaurus?

-Docusaurus 2 is an open-source static site generator developed and maintained by Meta.
+Docusaurus 2 is an open-source static site generator framework developed and maintained by Meta.
 It's built with React, and offers various features out-of-the-box.
 Some of the logic I found cumbersome, as with most React frameworks.
-Docusaurus does provide a nice platform that has many built in abstractions and a plugin friendly enviorment that suits many users and devs.
+Docusaurus does provide a nice platform that has many built in abstractions and a API plugin friendly enviorment that suits many users and devs.

 ## Use Case